 Critical Path Drag calculator

-Learn which activities to speed up in your P6 schedule to achieve biggest impact on finish date
+Learn which activities in your P6 schedule have the biggest impact on the project finish date

 Every project that is scheduled using the Critical Path Method is exactly as long as its longest path, its duration determined by the sum of that path's activities, lags and constraints.
 Therefore: